badmrfrosty/OpenSMTPD-book/src/chapters/1010_Introduction.md

 ## Is OpenSMTPD good for me ?
 The only way to know is for you to actually try and figure by yourself if it has the features you need.
-The focus on keeping it simple and its relatively young age makes it less featureful than alternatives, however it does cover a very wide range of common use-cases and a majority of people will find it fulfills their needs.
+Due to its focus on simplicity and relatively recent development, OpenSMTPD may have fewer features compared to alternative, however it does cover a very wide range of common use-cases and a majority of people will find it fulfills their needs.

 In addition,